 BEWARE THE DOMAIN SCAMS

 As much as we wish we could tell you that the internet is only comprised of honest individuals and companies, we regretfully inform you that there is some rather nasty business that takes place in the world of domain management.
-It is important to understand some of these tactics so that you can protect you intelectual real estate on the web.
-Having as many websites under our controll as we do, we get the unpleasant opportunity to deal with many of these borderline scams.
+It is important to understand some of these tactics so that you can protect you intellectual real estate on the web.
+Having as many websites under our control as we do, we get the unpleasant opportunity to deal with many of these borderline scams.
 Here are some things to watch out for:

 The Fake Domain Registration or Renewal Bill